 I am almost finished my bottle of this exquisite oil.
 It has lasted me almost a year (though I don’t use it everyday).
 I still love this oil.
 I love Amala and their products.
 They are a truly ethical company that takes pride and care in utilizing plants for healthy skin.
 I love that they clinically test their products.
 This is a company I feel good about buying from.

 - works well as a moisturizer on it’s own or under another moisturizer

 - strong floral smell – if you don’t like the scent of ylang-ylang, you may not like this oil.

 I give it a rating of 9/10.
 This treatment oil works at plumping and hydrating my skin.
 It gets my approval as an excellent anti-aging skin nourishing treatment.

 Where Can You Get it?

 Amala is only available at select retailers.
-I recommend getting it at Spirit Beauty Lounge, because they offer free shipping over $50 and ship internationally.
+I recommend getting it at Content Beauty & Well Being, because they offer free shipping Worldwide.